Posted on: June 19, 2025

 Real-World Examples of Dram Shop Lawsuits

-In 2021, a Corpus Christi bar shared dram shop liability in a drunk driving accident where the victim was awarded $301 billion (with a b) in damages.
-It’s by far the largest dram shop verdict in history, and both the business and its owner will likely have to pay a formidable amount.
+In 2021, a Corpus Christi bar shared dram shop liability in a drunk driving accident where the victim was awarded $301 billion in damages.
+It’s by far the largest dram shop verdict in history, and both the business and its owner will likely have to pay a considerable amount.

 Strategies for Bars to Prevent Overserving